 State law provides for two main methods to revoke a will.
 The first is a revocation by writing.
 Florida Statute § 732.505 states that a testator may revoke a will in writing by executing a new will.
 If the will speaks as to every portion of the previous document, the new will is the sole will for the testator.
 If the new will only speaks as to certain portions of a person’s estate and does not mention others present in the previous document, the new will only overrides the portions that it mentioned.
 Because of this, it is possible to have multiple enforceable wills in effect.

 The second method involves a revocation by act.
 Under FL Stat. § 732.506, a testator or person under the testator’s direction may revoke a will by making physical changes to the document.
 This can include burning, canceling, tearing, defacing, or any other act that makes it clear that the testator wants to render the will void.
 A trusted lawyer could provide more clarification about the two options for revoking a will in Fort Lauderdale.

 Consult with an Attorney about Revoking a Will in Fort Lauderdale

-Every person who creates a will in Fort Lauderdale has the right to revoke that will at any point in the future.
+Every person who creates a will has the right to revoke that will at any point in the future.
 However, it is important to realize the impact that this will have on your estate plan and how state law interacts with this choice.
 Revoking a will may leave you vulnerable to the state’s intestacy rules or create confusion during the probate process.

-Marc Brown, P.A., our respected lawyer, can help you execute the revocation of your will in the most effective way possible.
+Marc Brown, P.A., our respected lawyer, can help you execute the revocation of your will in Fort Lauderdale in the most effective way possible.
 We could work to create new documents that leave no lapse in coverage as well as perform the act in a way that leaves no doubt as to your intent.
 Reach out to us now to learn more.